gery28/pygame_snake/README.md

 if you can download the pygame module simply download the main.py file

-I couldn't block the movement backwards because it would ruin the structure of the code so it close when you try to go backwards
+fixed the bug when you try to go backwards the program crash